return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

     The \ ``DRM_MODE_PICTURE_ASPECT_``\ \* values much match the
     values for \ :c:type:`enum hdmi_picture_aspect <hdmi_picture_aspect>`\

+content_type
+    Connector property to control theHDMI infoframe content type setting.
+    The \ ``DRM_MODE_CONTENT_TYPE_``\ \* values much
+    match the values.

 scaling_mode
     Connector property to control theupscaling, mostly used for built-in panels.

 content_protection
     Connector property to request contentprotection.
 This is most commonly used for HDCP.

+writeback_job
+    Writeback job for writeback connectors
+    Holds the framebuffer and out-fence for a writeback connector.
+As the writeback completion may be asynchronous to the normal commit cycle, the writeback job lifetime is managed separately from the normal atomic state by this object.

+    See also: \ :c:func:`drm_writeback_queue_job`\  and
+    \ :c:func:`drm_writeback_signal_completion`\

 .. _`drm_connector_funcs`: